-Proposed direct interests in an agribusiness generally require approval where the value of the investment is more than $55 million, with an exemption applying to investors from Australia’s trade agreement partners and a $0 threshold applying to Foreign Government investors.
+Proposed direct interests in an agribusiness generally require approval where the value of the investment is more than $560 million, with an exemption sometimes applying to investors from certain of Australia’s trade agreement partners and a $0 threshold applying to Foreign Government investors.

 Section 12 of the Regulation defines an Australian entity or Australian business to be an agribusiness when the following two circumstances are met.